-The relationship between the superintendent and the school board is based upon the understanding of the governance roles the superintendent and board fulfill.
+The relationship between the superintendent and the school board is based upon the understanding of the leadership of the superintendent and the governance role of the board.
 Developing a mutual respect and understanding of the roles and responsibilities the board and superintendent fulfill will provide a foundation to promote a district culture focused on effective governance.